IloveGreeny/backend-challenge/README.md

 ### Backend Challenge

   Made the connection with the database with Docker Desktop.Tested the api endpoints with Postman and validation with JWT.So the first step is to download Docker Desktop if you haven't already.
 Next Dowload Postman or use alternatives.
+Change the enviroment variables to your needs in .env

 ## API Endpoints